Death Magnetic: Reception

 In a 2007 interview with Rolling Stone, ex-Guns N' Roses drummer Matt Sorum described his impressions of the unfinished songs:

 The album's first single, "The Day That Never Comes", was described by BBC Music as the closest thing to a ballad on the album.
 Rock Sound has also compared it to the likes of Thin Lizzy.
 The band has abandoned the solo-free approach that they followed on St. Anger, returning to complex, multi-layered arrangements such as those typically found on the band's fourth album ...And Justice for All.

 Death Magnetic has been praised by fans as well as critics as a comeback for Metallica after the widely panned St. Anger.
 Thrash Hits was one of the first websites, along with The Quietus, to comment on Death Magnetic, claiming "it is a vast improvement on 2003 album St Anger".
 Metal Hammer noted Death Magnetic's "sharp riffs" and "uncharacteristic bouncing grooves", and favorably compares the band's sound on the album to bands like Slayer, Led Zeppelin and Rage Against the Machine.
-Former Dream Theater drummer Mike Portnoy has praised the album, saying "Death Magnetic is hands down the best Metallica album in 20 years.
+Dream Theater drummer Mike Portnoy has praised the album, saying "Death Magnetic is hands down the best Metallica album in 20 years.
 This is the CD I've been waiting for them to make since ...And Justice for All.
 And thumbs up to them for doing the first real Metallica instrumental in 20 years since 'To Live Is to Die'.
 Welcome back, boys."

 While Metallica was on the first leg of their 2008 tour in Europe, a third party at their management Q Prime demanded that media impressions and blogs commenting on the album be taken down from their website for reasons that were not explained to the band.
 However, when the band learned of this, they were upset and Ulrich re-posted many of the links along with other reactions to the new album, along with an apology to those whose links had been removed from Metallica's website.

 Reviews for the album have been mostly positive.
-Allmusic's Stephen Thomas Erlewine stated the album was like "hearing Metallica sound like Metallica again".
+AllMusic's Stephen Thomas Erlewine stated the album was like "hearing Metallica sound like Metallica again".
 Other positive reviews come from publications like The Guardian, who say that the album is "the strongest material the band have written in 20 years", and Uncut, declaring that "like all the best heavy rock albums, it suspends your disbelief, demands your attention and connects directly with your inner adolescent."
 BBC Music's Chris Jones felt that Hetfield's lyrics had become "the channel of his post-therapy angst".
 The Observer stated "it's a joy to have these gnarled veterans back to reinforce the sheer visceral thrill of timeless heavy metal".

-On September 15, 2008, after a reviewer for Swedish daily Sydsvenskan admitted that he preferred a shortened mix of Death Magnetic to the official release, a scheduled interview was duly cancelled by Universal Music Sweden.
+On September 15, 2008, after a reviewer for Swedish daily Sydsvenskan admitted that he preferred a shortened mix of Death Magnetic to the official release, a scheduled interview was duly canceled by Universal Music Sweden.
 Its president, Per Sundin said: